go-goyave/goyave/docs_src/src/guide/installation.md

 $ go get -u github.com/System-Glitch/goyave
 ```

-Now that your project directory is set up and the dependencies are installed, let's start with the program entry point, `main.go`:
+Now that your project directory is set up and the dependencies are installed, let's start with the program entry point, `kernel.go`:
 ``` go
 package main